 His dad walked in and looked around.
 He didn’t see Dons at first.
 Then he noticed the red Spider Man shirt.
-He slipped his left hand under Dons neck, and his right arm under his limp legs.
-Dons rolled his face into his daddy’s shirt and and breathed deep, letting out a staccato of warm air as he fell deeper into a comforted slumber.
+He slipped his left hand under Dons neck and his right arm under his limp legs.
+Dons rolled his face into his daddy’s shirt and breathed deep, letting out a staccato of warm air as he fell deeper into a comforted slumber.
 Tomorrow he would be disappointed that he didn’t make it onto the train, again.

 The abandoned lavender rose lay on the bench as a testament to his desire.